agersant/gbvsr-frame-meter/README.md

 ## Credits

-- Thanks to Ryn (@WistfulHopes) for their help and prior work on Arc System Works game modding.
+- Thanks to Ryn (@WistfulHopes) for her help and prior work on Arc System Works game modding.
 - Thanks to the RE-UE4SS project for providing a useful modding framework.